 Waste-to-energy provides a competitive waste management alternative to landfill that future-proofs Victorians from progressive waste levy increases.
-In 2020, the victorian Government announced its plan to almost double Victoria's waste levy - from \$65.90 to \$125.90 per tonne in 2023.
+Since 2020, the waste levy has increased from \$65.90 to \$129.27 in 2024.
 This means Victorians will be paying more for waste disposal to landfill, charged through their Council rates.
 Delivery of the MERC will provide greater cost certainty to Councils and businesses by eliminating the impact of future levy increases, and the savings could be passed on to residents and businesses through a reduction in Council's rates.

-Furthermore, there are long term savings when comparing waste-to-energy to landfill such as avoided costs for managing leachate (a toxic liquid produced by landfilling); land remediation (no residual land issues associated with WtE).
+Furthermore, there are long term savings when comparing waste-to-energy to landfill such as avoided costs for managing leachate (a toxic liquid produced by landfilling) and land remediation (no residual land issues associated with WtE).